webplatform/docs/tutorials/offline_todo/index.md

 This sample demonstrates how to take your applications offline using the Applications cache, by extending the Database functionality in the HTML5Rocks! [http://www.html5rocks.com/en/tutorials/webdatabase/todo/ to-do list manager] tutorial.

-The TODO list manager already demonstrates the use of client-side databases, so combining this with the Application Cache and using all the same Javascript and HTML will give you a really clear indication of how simple it can be to take your applications offline.
+The TODO list manager already demonstrates the use of client-side databases, so combining this with the Application Cache and using all the same Javascript and HTML will give you a clear indication of how simple it can be to take your applications offline.

 ==What is the Application Cache?==